palikar/blog-hugo-files/content/posts/numpy_notes.md

 ## Abstract {#abstract}

 NumPy is a Python package.
 It stands for 'Numerical Python'.
-It is a library consisting of multidimensional array objects and a collection of routines for processing of array. <br /> From the officials:
+It is a library consisting of multidimensional array classes and a collection of routines for processing of an array. <br /> From the officials:

 > NumPy is the fundamental package for scientific computing with Python.
 It contains among other things:
 >